Peanut Butter Banana Baked Oatmeal

 Peanut Butter Banana Baked Oatmeal in a baking dish after baking

 I love this baked oatmeal recipe because it’s easy to whip up a batch once and enjoy it all week long.
-I often double it and bake in a 9×13″ pan and then freeze it in individual portions.
+I often double it and bake in a 9×13″ pan for 27 minutes, and then freeze it in individual portions.

 Make the entire recipe according to the instructions.
 Cool to room temperature, cover with foil and store in the refrigerator.
 In the morning place the covered baked oatmeal in the oven on warm and warm it for 10-15 minutes before serving.

-Peanut Butter Banana Baked Oatmeal in a baking dish drizzled with peanut butter, topped with sliced bananas and cinnamon
+Peanut Butter Banana Baked Oatmeal in a red square baking dish drizzled with peanut butter, topped with 3 sliced bananas and cinnamon

 Cut & Serve

-Serve the peanut butter banana baked oatmeal slightly warm with a drizzle of peanut butter on top!
+Serve the peanut butter banana baked oatmeal slightly warm with a drizzle of peanut butter and/or pure maple syrup on top!

 Store